PhilaDlamini/proj6/README.md

-# Lab 10: Shaders
+# Project 6:

-Welcome to Lab 10!
-The handout for the lab is located [here](https:// browncsci1230.github.io/labs/lab10).
+For project 6 features I decided to implement ray marching and HDR rendering.
+See submission.md for more details